 In addition to Open Collective, we are also launching a Patreon campaign to help fund OBS development.
 Whereas Open Collective is a bit more geared toward larger sponsors, Patreon is a great platform for individual users to give back to OBS.

-This Patreon campaign especially helps support Jim as the project leader, maintainer, and only full time developer that the OBS Project has had since its inception.
-It’s impossible to overstate just how much OBS is a product of Jim himself -- without him, there would be no OBS.
-Funds given to the Patreon are used to compensate Jim and invest into the OBS development community.
+This Patreon campaign especially helps support Lain as the project leader, maintainer, and only full time developer that the OBS Project has had since its inception.
+It’s impossible to overstate just how much OBS is a product of Lain herself -- without her, there would be no OBS.
+Funds given to the Patreon are used to compensate Lain and invest into the OBS development community.